flux-framework/rfc/spec_14.rst

    The value of the ``queue`` attribute is a string containing the name of the job queue this job should be submitted to.

+**bank**
+   The value of the ``bank`` attribute is a string containing the name of an accounting bank requested for this job.
+Support for the ``bank`` attribute MAY depend on installation and configuration of optional framework components, such as an accounting or other plugin.

+**project**
+  The value of the ``project`` attribute is a string containing the name of an accounting project requested for this job.
+Support for the ``project`` attribute MAY depend on installation and configuration of optional framework components, such as an accounting or other plugin.

 **dependencies**
    The value of the ``dependencies`` attribute SHALL be a list of dictionaries following the format specified in RFC 26.